keymetrics/doc-pm2/en/enterprise/guides/webchecks.md

 ![Webchecks](https://raw.githubusercontent.com/keymetrics/branding/master/screenshots/enterprise/webchecks/overview_multiple.png)

-When monitoring your infrastructure, there are two paths : you can monitor from the inside or from the outside.
+When monitoring your infrastructure, there are two paths: you can monitor from the inside or from the outside.
 The whole Enterprise product is mostly a monitoring tool that allows you to know what's happening inside.
 The Webcheck feature helps you monitor your applications from the outside.

 It allows you to configure any endpoint to be checked by our workers.
 It can be a http, https or tcp application.
 Of course like the alerting system, you are able to get alerted on few metrics like the latency of your application.
 You can also choose how and who will receive a notification.